-A star is shining quite brightly in the evening sky where none was visible just a few weeks ago.
+Updated: A star is shining quite brightly in the morning sky where none was visible just a few weeks ago.
 It is not a nova, but instead a great opportunity to see Mira, one of the best known variable stars in the heavens.

-Mira, in the constellation of Cetus, the sea monster, has a huge range in magnitude from being an easy naked-eye object to a star visible only with a telescope.
+Mira, in the constellation of Cetus, the sea monster, has a huge range in brightness.
+It goes from being an easy naked-eye object to a star visible only with a telescope.
+At the time of writing, Mira is best seen before dawn, and already bright, but by mid-August it will be rising in the east at around midnight and close to its maximum brightness.

 Most naked eye variables change in brightness by a fairly small amount.
 Mira is different because it can be seen easily with the unaided eye at its best but fades until it can only be seen in binoculars or a telescope when at minimum.